theburningmonk/ReactoKinesix/README.md

 #### Stopping and Starting processing of a shard

-If for some reason you need to stop processing a *shard*, and restart it later, you can call the `StopProcessing`and `StartProcessing` methods on a running `IReactoKinesixApp` instance.
+If for some reason you need to stop processing a *shard*, and restart it later, you can call the `IReactoKinesixApp.StopProcessing` and `IReactoKinesixApp.StartProcessing` methods with a *shard ID*.

 > **Note**: when stopping processing of a *shard*, in order to avoid lost of progress and potentially process the same *records* more than once when processing is resumed, processing of the *shard* will come to a stop only after we have managed to finish processing the current batch of *records* that have been received and that the checkpoint has been updated successfully in *Amazon DynamoDB*.